FDLP Quickstart Guide

 - Published: October 23 2012

-If you are new to the FDLP, the U.S. Government Printing Office welcomes you.
-This guide is intended to help you get started with your library’s Federal depository.
+If you are new to the FDLP, the U.S. Government Publishing Office (GPO) welcomes you.
+This guide is intended to help you get started with your library’s Federal depository operation.

 Identify Basic Information about Your Library’s Depository

 - Found in the FDL Directory and on the inside flap of depository shipment boxes.
 The number includes leading zeroes and may contain a letter at the end, for example, 0463B.
 Each FDL number is unique.
 Even if you never receive a shipment, it is important that you know your depository library number so GPO can accurately identify the correct library in communication.

 - Designation Date and Type of Designation

 - Both designation date and type of designation can be found in the FDL Directory.
 If the designation date field is blank GPO does not have the original designation documentation.

 - Passwords give you access to a variety of applications and services.
 Contact GPO if you are unsure of your passwords.
 More information about passwords can be found in the Passwords Used by Depository Libraries article.

 - A list of regionals can be found in the FDL Directory.
 Regional depositories are responsible for developing and managing a comprehensive Federal depository collection and for providing reference and interlibrary loan services to selective depositories within the state or region.
 They also play a leadership role for all Federal depositories in the state or region and are very good contacts when you have questions about depository collections or depository management issues.